thejondaw/devops-pet-project/README.md

-# DevOps Project: Three-tier Architecture on AWS
+# DevOps Pet Project: Three-tier Architecture on AWS

 Enterprise-grade deployment of a three-tier architecture using modern DevOps practices and tools.